MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 The printer must be already fully functional and tested, with a well-constrained movement system.
 The more physically level and straight the bed is, the better your results will be.
 See `Configuration.h` and `Configuration_adv.h` for all of UBL's settings.

+The printer should be able to successfully print a small object at the center of the bed.
+Most problems bringing up the UBL Bed Leveling system occur when this step has been ignored.
+It is very important to verify the configuration.h settings can make this happen.

 The following command sequence can be used to home, level, and then fine-tune the results:
 ```gcode
 M502          ; Reset settings to configuration defaults...